coderbyte-org/big-o/README.md

 calculator.analyze(code);
 ```
 #### Custom generator function
-Anything can be generated and injected into tested function as an argument. `AnalysisService.addCustomGenerator()` method allows
+Anything can be generated and injected into the tested function as an argument. `AnalysisService.addCustomGenerator()` method allows
-to add a custom [ArgumentGeneratingFunction](src/generator/ArgumentGenerator.ts) for specific functions.
+you to add a custom [ArgumentGeneratingFunction](src/generator/ArgumentGenerator.ts) for specific functions.
 ```typescript
 const calculator = new AnalysisService(codeRunner);
 calcualtor.addCustomGenerator('customObjectTransformingFunction', n => {